versalitas/Sprint4/README.md

 GET /games/:id list of all rounds of player (id)

-GET /scores: player ranking according to winPercentage, and winMedium
+GET /scores: player ranking according to percentage of wins, and medium of wins of all players.
-getPlayers: playerName, winPercentage, winMedian

 GET /scores/loser: return Player with less winPercentage